Steve Kaplan (Score Mixer)

 With pop music, it’s easier right because the frequency response is a bit different and a little less dense but with scoring that uses hybrid elements you have just so many instruments going on and it takes so long to figure out what to do.
 With the Trinnov in my studio, I’m able to hear more accurately without having to check multiple sources and make quicker decisions, I also like that you can tweak stuff so if I’m working on different kinds of music I can change the settings depending on genres.

 In that sense do you make strong use of the Target Curves as well?

-Sometimes if you’re mixing something pop you want to be able to turn it down and be able to bump the high end a little bit so that you feel like it’s right and then take it off later, it’s cool because you can do as much or as little as you want with it and you can really strip stuff back if you only need a little bit, here, for example, I’m only doing under 250 and I’m I don’t have the delays on, I just have some of the filters on and it really seems to help.
+Sometimes if you’re mixing something pop you want to be able to turn it down and be able to bump the high end a bit so that you feel like it’s right and then take it off later, it’s cool because you can do as much or as little as you want with it and you can really strip stuff back if you only need a little, here, for example, I’m only doing under 250 and I’m I don’t have the delays on, I just have some filters on and it really seems to help.

 How Useful are the Bass Management features in the Optimizer for you?

 I didn’t even realize until I started getting deeper into it that there’s a lot of bass management stuff and so depending on what happens if you go to a different room or say had to mix in a different place for a while I would definitely take it and then be able to tweak it for whatever monitoring situation I needed, it really stabilized the low-frequency image, classic tracks I know as a reference just felt better in that bottom region.

 Do you make use of the delays as well?